CloudinaryPublicNew/Music-Tech-2017-Hackathon-Guide/thought-starters/build-a-music-discovery-service.md

 ## Tell us about your final hack

-We'd love to hear what you built at the hackathon, we may even showcase it.
-[Drop us a line](mailto:Dan.Gilmore@cloudinary.com).
+We'd love to hear what you built at the hackathon, we may even showcase it, so [drop us a line](mailto:Dan.Gilmore@cloudinary.com).